Mixed anxiety–depressive disorder: Risk factors

-The risk factors tend to point to general stress as a primary risk factor for developing mixed anxiety-depressive disorder.
+The risk factors tend to point to general stress as a primary risk factor for developing mixed anxiety–depressive disorder.
 It is possible that measures to reduce stress could reduce the incidence of the disorder.

 Treatment

-The priority is to treat the more disabling of either the anxiety or depression first and then consider treatments such as antidepressants and/or CBT which are effective for both anxiety and depression.
-Cognitive behavioral therapy or CBT, often involves teaching methods to control bouts of depression and anxiety.
+The priority is to treat the more disabling of either the anxiety or depression first and then consider treatments such as antidepressants and/or cognitive behavioral therapy (CBT) which are effective for both anxiety and depression.
+CBT often involves teaching methods to control bouts of depression and anxiety.
 A patient may be taught breathing methods to combat anxiety or positive self-talk to combat depression.
 Other, less directed forms of therapy can be used, with similar positive effects.
 If these tactics prove ineffective, psychiatric drugs may also be added to the treatment.
-SSRIs have been shown to be effective against both anxiety and depression, and are the most common drugs in response to mixed anxiety-depressive disorder.
+SSRIs have been shown to be effective against both anxiety and depression, and are the most common drugs in response to mixed anxiety–depressive disorder.
 Further treatment may point to symptoms that require a diagnosis of either an anxiety disorder and a depressive disorder.

 Causes

 Throughout studies of anxiety and depressive disorders, scientists have been unable to locate a singular cause.
 The possible causes of anxiety and depression are often similar to one another and the comorbidity of the two disorders is quite high, with 60% of those with depression also having some form of anxiety disorder.

-There are multiple possible causes for mixed anxiety-depressive disorder, but they can be separated into three main categories: biological, psychological, and environmental factors.
+There are multiple possible causes for mixed anxiety–depressive disorder, but they can be separated into three main categories: biological, psychological, and environmental factors.
 Biological factors are factors such as genetic predisposition and issues with neurotransmitters.
 Scientists have suggested a link between anxiety and an overactive nervous system, but this has not been confirmed.
 Psychological factors include psychological damage or struggles, such as excessive stress or trauma.
 Environmental factors are often linked to psychological factors, as things that cause stress or trauma are environmental factors.
 Causes of stress in the environment can be things like a poor home environment or poverty.

-Psychological causes are often complicated and the direct cause of mixed anxiety-depressive disorder is unknown.
+Psychological causes are often complicated and the direct cause of mixed anxiety–depressive disorder is unknown.
 Usually, it is assumed that psychological conditions are caused by a combination of biological, psychological, and environmental conditions.
-The high comorbidity of depression and anxiety, as well as the existence of mixed anxiety-depressive disorder suggests that these two conditions have similar causes, but this is still unconfirmed.
+The high comorbidity of depression and anxiety, as well as the existence of mixed anxiety–depressive disorder suggests that these two conditions have similar causes, but this is still unconfirmed.